rjrjswrdvi/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 The versions to use can be found in the current [parent pom.xml](https://github.com/camunda/camunda-bpm-platform/blob/master/parent/pom.xml#L31-L37).

-To test websphere and weblogic I would suggest to ask SRE to spin up a docker image in the HQ for testing.
+To test websphere and weblogic I would suggest to ask INFRA to spin up a docker image in the HQ for testing.
 An alternative would be the developer VM.

 To deploy the standalone webapp follow the [installation